KeyboardKit/KeyboardKit/README.md

 KeyboardKit is flexible and doesn't force your keyboard to look or behave in a certain way.
 You can go with a standard system keyboard, tweak the standard design a little (or a lot) or use completely custom views or designs.

 If you're new to iOS keyboard extensions, [this great guide][Guide] will help you get started.
 You can also have a look at the demo app for inspiration.

+## Platform Support

+KeyboardKit supports the following platforms:

+* iOS 13.0
+* tvOS 13.0
+* watchOS 6.0

+macOS support is coming in KeyboardKit 6.0.

+Note that not all features are available on all platforms.